+C. Limitations

-C. C. Limitations 3.
-The special limit shown for each category, a. through d. , is the total limit for loss of or damage to all property in that category.
+- 3. The special limit shown for each category, a. through d., is the total limit for loss of or damage to all property in that category.
 The special limit applies to any one occurrence of theft, regardless of the types or number of articles that are lost or damaged in that occurrence.
-The special limits are (unless a higher limit is shown in the Declarations): а. \$2,500 for furs, fur garments and garments trimmed with fur. b. \$2,500 for jewelry, watches, watch movements, jewels, pearls, precious and semiprecious stones, bullion, gold, silver, platinum and other precious alloys or metals.
-This limit does not apply to jewelry and watches worth \$100 or less per item. с. \$2,500 for patterns, dies, molds and forms. d. \$250 for stamps, tickets, including lottery tickets held for sale, and letters of credit.
-These special limits are part of, not in addition to, the Limit of Insurance the Covered Property. ese special limits are part of, not in addition to, the Limit of Insurance applicable to e Covered Property. is limitation, C.3., does not apply to Business Income Coverage or to Extra Expense verage.
-CP 10 30 09 17 Ø Insurance Services Office, Inc. , 2016
+The special limits are (unless a higher limit is shown in the Declarations): - a. \$2,500 for furs, fur garments and garments trimmed with fur. - b. \$2,500 for jewelry, watches, watch movements, jewels, pearls, precious and semiprecious stones, bullion, gold, silver, platinum and other precious alloys or metals.
+This limit does not apply to jewelry and watches worth \$100 or less per item. - c. \$2,500 for patterns, dies, molds and forms. - d. \$250 for stamps, tickets, including lottery tickets held for sale, and letters of credit.
+These special limits are part of, not in addition to, the Limit of Insurance applicable to the Covered Property.

+This limitation, C.3., does not apply to Business Income Coverage or to Extra Expense Coverage.